riscv-mcu/zephyr/boards/nuclei/fpga_eval/doc/index.rst

 Currently we support Zephyr SMP and Non-SMP version, and Nuclei Qemu not yet able to run Zephyr on it, still working on it.

-Default baudrate for zephyr on Nuclei FPGA Evaluation Board is **115200**.
+Default baudrate for Zephyr on Nuclei FPGA Evaluation Board is **115200**.

 Now program is default built for sram memory region since we need to consider both SMP(2 Core by default) and Non-SMP configurations.

+You can evaluate Zephyr on Nuclei FPGA Evaluation Board using Nuclei Prebuilt CPU bitsteam such as u900 or ux900 bitstream.

+- ECLIC is required for Zephyr to run on Nuclei FPGA Evaluation Board, so you need to use bitstream with ECLIC support.
+- For SMP support, you need to use bitstream with smp 2 core support.

 Programming and debugging
 *************************